Peter Katzenstein Book Prize

 Letters of nomination are not required.
 Please direct any inquiries about the prize to any of the three faculty members who oversee the competition (not to the selection committee, which changes from year to year): Jennifer Erickson jennifer.erickson.2@bc.edu, Jonathan Kirshner jdk5@cornell.edu, or Matthew Evangelista mae10@cornell.edu.

-Peter Katzenstein Prize Committee
+Peter Katzenstein Book Prize Committee

-Department of Political Science
+c/o Department of Political Science

 Please note that the competition requires submission of hard copies of the books, so allow for adequate time for their arrival.